Do I have Parkinson’s disease?

 Many scientists believe there is no single cause for Parkinson’s disease.

 It is produced by different mechanisms in different people.
-For example: in the genetic form of Parkinson’s disease, the faulty genes may produce copious quantities of toxic waste products called alpha-synuclein that can damage the substantia nigra.
-In some genetic forms, very reactive free oxygen radicals may directly damage the substatia nigra.
+For example: in the genetic form of Parkinson’s disease, the faulty genes may produce copious quantities of a toxic waste product.
+This waste product is called alpha-synuclein, and it can damage the substantia nigra.
+In some genetic forms, very reactive free oxygen radicals may directly damage the substantia nigra.
 In some patients, the body’s immune system may go haywire and start destroying the substantia nigra (a process called “autoimmunity”).

 An interesting theory that has come up recently is that at least some forms of Parkinson’s disease may be caused by a viral infection that starts in the gut.

-This is very exciting research that is rapidly gaining traction.
-As of 2019, scientists have successfully demonstrated that viruses and their even smaller cousins called PRIONS are present in the vagus nerve and in the posterior part of the brain in Parkinson’s disease patients (Dourmashkin et al 2018).
+This is a fascinating theory that is rapidly gaining traction.
+Recently, scientists have successfully demonstrated that viruses and their even smaller cousins called prions are present in the vagus nerve and in the posterior part of the brain in Parkinson’s disease patients (Dourmashkin et al. 2018).

 Dr. Kharkar is a Neurologist, Epilepsy specialist & Parkinson’s disease specialist in Mumbai, Maharashtra, India.